QueriumCorp/WAS-Kubernetes/EnvironmentSetup/AWS/README.md

 ## Introduction

-This document describes how to deploy Wolfram Application Server (WAS) on Kubernetes hosted on AWS cloud infrastructure.
+This document describes how to deploy [Wolfram Application Server (WAS)](https://www.wolfram.com/application-server/) onto Kubernetes hosted with [AWS cloud infrastructure](https://aws.amazon.com/).

-This is a Terraform based installation methodology that fully reliably automates the build, management and destruction process of all resources.
-Terraform is an infrastructure-as-code command line tool that will create and configure all of the approximately 120 resources that are needed for running WAS on Kubernetes infrastructure.
+This is a [Terraform](https://www.terraform.io/) based installation methodology that reliably automates the complete build, management and destruction processes of all resources.
+[Terraform](https://www.terraform.io/) is an [infrastructure-as-code](https://en.wikipedia.org/wiki/Infrastructure_as_code) command line tool that will create and configure all of the approximately 120 resources that are needed for running WAS on Kubernetes infrastructure.
 These Terraform scripts will install and configure all cloud infrastructure resources and system software on which WAS depends.
 This process will take around 15 minutes to complete and will generate copious amounts of console output.

-Terraform will create a dedicated Virtual Private Network (VPC) to contain all other resources that it creates.
+Terraform will create a dedicated [AWS Virtual Private Network (VPC)](https://aws.amazon.com/vpc/) to contain all other resources that it creates.
 This VPC serves as an additionl 'chinese wall' that prevents these AWS resources and system software packages from being able to interact with any other AWS resources that might already exist in your AWS account.
 This additional layer is strongly recommended, and you will incur negligable additional AWS cost for adding this additional layer of security protection.

-The Amazon Elastic Kubernetes Service (EKS) stack consists of the following:
+The WAS [AWS Elastic Kubernetes Service (EKS)](https://aws.amazon.com/eks/) application stack consists of the following:

 * a AWS S3 bucket and DynamoDB table for managing Terraform state
 * a dedicated [AWS VPC](https://aws.amazon.com/vpc/)